Best Places to Visit in Southeast Asia!

 Famed for its beaches and attractions like Wiley’s Rock, this place is set to give you an experience of a lifetime and a holiday as unique as you may have dreamt of.

 Ha Long Bay consists of a group of islands that have been declared a UNESCO World Heritage Site.
-Many of the islands are actually cliffs that cannot be walked on, covered in green, lush jungle.
+Many of the islands are actually monolithic cliffs that cannot be walked on, covered in green, lush jungle.
 Of the almost 2,000 islands here, less than 40 have permanent residents, often small communities that live in floating houses and fishing villages.

-Ha Long Bay’s largest island, Cat Ba, is the most common stop for tourists coming to Ha Long Bay.
+Ha Long Bay’s largest island, Cat Ba, is the most common overnight stop for tourists coming to Ha Long Bay.
 Kayaking the turquoise-green waters of the bay is a popular activity here, as well as cruising the bay in traditional junk boats.

-If a vacation for you means relaxing at the beach, then Phuket in Thailand should be your top pick.
+If a vacation for you means relaxing at the beach, then Phuket should be your top pick.
 It is one of the best places to visit in Southeast Asia with beautiful beaches and stunning shores.

+Thailand is one of the most beautiful countries to visit in Southeast Asia.
 This island takes credit as one of the reasons why Thailand is so amazing.
 You could even plan your bachelor party in Phuket.

 Join TheSworld newsletter and receive: